 Pro Se or Self-Represented party, whether plaintiff or defendant, is a person representing themselves in the court case.
 Spouses participating in mediated or collaborative divorces are almost always self- represented, at least initially.

 Answer and Cross Complaint.
 The defendant is entitled, but not required, to respond in writing to the plaintiff’s complaint, in a document called an answer, and file their own papers asking for a divorce and other relief, called a cross complaint.
-The filing fee is $200.
+There is a filing fee.
 As your mediator or collaborative lawyer, I’ll discuss the advantages and disadvantages of the answer and cross complaint with you so that you can decide whether to file.

 The Middle – Fight or Negotiation

 Waiting Period.
-The earliest a couple can become divorced is 90 days after the Return Date.
+Normally, the earliest a couple can become divorced is 90 days after the Return Date.
 However, often, especially in adversarial cases, the middle of the divorce case lasts months or years.

 Pendente Lite Period.
 This is the legal name for the middle of the divorce case – the period between the start of the legal divorce and the date the marriage is dissolved.

 Spouses engaging in mediation or collaborative divorce typically address pendente lite issues, such as a temporary parenting plan, housing arrangement, alimony or child support payments, in early meetings without going to court.
 Mediated and collaborative cases will focus on fact gathering, identifying interests, creating options and negotiation during the pendente period.